SAFCSP-Team/constructors/README.md

 An updated implementation of the Employee class of the [previous project](https://github.com/SAFCSP-Team/cpp-class-project), including the constructors.

 ### Implementation
-- Write the default and Parameterized constructors.
+- Write the default and parameterized constructors.
-- Create an object of the Employee class using constructors and call printInfo(){} method to print object values
+- Create an object of the `Employee` class using constructors and call printInfo() method to print object values

 ```cpp